spotinst/help/src/docs/cloud-analyzer/tutorials/analyze-your-costs.md

 ## Spend Analysis

-The Spend Analysis chart and table provide a breakdown of your organization’s costs.
+The Spend Analysis chart and table provide a breakdown of your organization's costs.
 These tools help you govern your organizational, account, departmental or project costs by providing a detailed view of the historical, current, and projected costs.

 <img src="/cloud-analyzer/_media/tutorials-analyze-costs-04.png" />